Lesson 0: Exploring qsv help messages and syntax#

 tojsonl Convert CSV to newline-delimited JSON

-to Convert CSVs to PostgreSQL/XLSX/Parquet/SQLite/Data Package
+to Convert CSVs to PostgreSQL/XLSX/SQLite/Data Package

 transpose Transpose rows/columns of CSV data